Following system colour scheme Selected dark colour scheme Selected light colour scheme

 details: MovieDetails = {"name": "Kill Bill Vol. 2", "year": 2004}

-__extra_items__ as a pseudo-item follows the same rules that other items have, so when both TypedDicts contain __extra_items__, this check is naturally enforced:
+extra_items as a pseudo-item follows the same rules that other items have, so when both TypedDicts types specify extra_items, this check is naturally enforced:

 name: str